The future is getting smaller day by day. At least, that's what Tivoli is banking on.

 "We are now just another tier, another device, another product in an existing management structure," says Keith Ramee, global alliances manager for Palm.

-The ability to support a much wider range of applications on the Palm platform is also very good news for Palm.
+The ability to support a much wider range of applications on the Palm platform is also good news for Palm.
 "Instead of seeing hundreds of devices rolled out, we'll see thousands," Ramee adds.

 Tivoli already has one UK company, Safeway, using Device Manager for Palm.
 The retail giant, which uses Tivoli software to manage point-of-sale terminals for its 470 stores, has been experimenting with giving modified Palms to customers in some of its stores.